-Furthermore, any conifer wood or wood packaging material (WPM) to be imported into GB or Northern Ireland from EU or third countries including the USA and New Zealand must meet at least one of three phytosanitary requirements: (i) to be bark-free, (ii) to come from an area free from specified bark beetle pests or (iii) to be heat treated (56°C for 30 minutes).
-Hood et al. (2014) found that P. pluvialis oospores might not be viable after exposure for 2 hr at 35°C, suggesting higher temperatures (56°C for 30 minutes) would compound the effect.
+In contrast, cankers have been found to form on the stems/trunks of both hemlock and Douglas fir in the UK, with P. pluvialis invading phloem and cambial tissues and penetrating the sapwood.
+An assessment of 97 cankers on trunks of western hemlock and Douglas fir trees infected by P. pluvialis indicated that sapwood penetration was mostly superficial and usually limited to 2-5 mm (J.F.
+Webber et al, 2022).
+Where deeper penetration into the sapwood was occasionally detected, it was in fewer than 25% of cankers on western hemlock only 5% associated with Douglas fir.
+The maximum depth P. pluvialis detected in Douglas fir sapwood was 9 mm and 15 mm for hemlock, but in both species this depth only applied to a single canker (Webber et al. 2022).
+However, any conifer wood or wood packaging material (WPM) to be imported into GB or Northern Ireland from EU or third countries including the USA and New Zealand must meet at least one of three phytosanitary requirements: (i) to be bark-free, (ii) to come from an area free from specified bark beetle pests or (iii) to be heat treated (56°C for 30 minutes).
+Thus, even if P. pluvialis cankers are more widespread on conifer stems than is currently known, removal of the bark would ensure elimination of most infected material.
+Hood et al. (2014) also found that P. pluvialis oospores were unlikely to be viable after exposure for 2 hr at 35°C, suggesting required wood treatment at higher temperatures of 56°C for 30 minutes would destroy any residual traces of P. pluvialis including any mycelium or oospores in sapwood.